 - Disney’s Old Key West Resort

-You may have noticed that all of the above resorts with water slides fall under Disney’s moderate or deluxe resort category.
-Unfortunately, the value resorts are not included in our list.
+You may have noticed the resorts with water slides are all moderate or deluxe resorts.
+Unfortunately, the value resorts at Disney World do not have water slides.

 Related: Pools at Grand Floridian

-Next, Disney’s Polynesian has a fun slide at the Lava Pool.
-This waterslide is 142′ long, and you’ll have to climb a staircase up the volcano to access it.
+Next, Disney’s Polynesian has a unique slide at the Lava Pool.
+This waterslide is 142′ long.
+You’ll have to climb a staircase up the volcano to access it.

 This slide is relatively popular and weaves its way around the rock formation before splashing into the pool.
 It even goes under this little footbridge.